 Bit Name Description

-0 Repeater A '1' in this bit indicates that the device is to be installed in a UPB Repeater network.
+0 Reserved0 Reserved for the future.

 1 Reserved1 Reserved for the future.

 2 Reserved2 Reserved for the future.

 3 Reserved3 Reserved for the future.

 4 Reserved4 Reserved for the future.

-5 Reserved5 Reserved for the future.

-6 Reserved6 Reserved for the future.
+5-6 Default Repeater Level Default value to be put into the REPRQ field of all UPB transmissions.

 7 Reserved7 Reserved for the future.